ibpsa/modelica-ibpsa/README.md

 The library is developed within the Annex 60 project (http://www.iea-annex60.org) of the International Energy Agency's Energy in Buildings and Communities Programme.

-This library is typically not used directly by end-users, but rather it is integrated by developers of other Modelica libraries for buildings and community energy systems, who then distribute it to end-users.
+This library is typically not used directly by end-users.
+Rather, it is integrated by developers of other Modelica libraries for building and community energy systems, who then distribute it to end-users as part of their respective library.
-Currently, the Annex60 library is used as the core of these libraries:
+Currently, the _Annex60_ library is used as the core of these libraries:

  * _AixLib_ from RWTH Aachen, Germany: https://github.com/RWTH-EBC/AixLib
- * _Buildings_, from Lawrence Berkeley National Laboratory, USA: http://simulationresearch.lbl.gov/modelica
+ * _Buildings_, from LBNL, Berkeley, CA, USA: http://simulationresearch.lbl.gov/modelica
  * _BuildingSystems_, from UdK Berlin, Germany: http://www.modelica-buildingsystems.de
  * _IDEAS_ from KU Leuven, Belgium: https://github.com/open-ideas/IDEAS